Silveryinkus/machine-learning/ML_AtoZ/README.md

 #### https://www.udemy.com/machinelearning/

-This folder contains all learning and exercising from the Machine learning course on Udemy
+This folder contains all exercses and projects from the Machine learning course on Udemy